 - Do not apply any ointments on genitals.

 Ayurvedic Medicine for Irregular Menstrual Cycle

-During this condition, a woman’s period is said to have stopped for 90 days or more due to various reasons like pregnancy, breastfeeding, or menopause.
+During this condition, a woman’s period is said to have stopped for 90 days or more due to various reasons, for instance pregnancy, breastfeeding, or menopause.
 If young women have not started menstruating by the age of 14 to 16 years, it is also considered Amenorrhea.
-These Ayurvedic medicines are recommended to treat this situation:
+So, these Ayurvedic medicines are recommended to treat this situation: